nasa/cumulus-api/content/executions.md

 ## Create execution

 Create an execution.
-An execution generally includes, but is not limited to, the fields listed below.
+An execution generally includes the fields listed below.

 Overview of the schema fields: